 When people think about life insurance, term coverage is what usually comes to mind.
 This type of coverage provides income protection for a period of time when your family is most vulnerable.

-Hey if you have dependents, debt and your income is needed to pay the bills then life insurance is a no brainer.
+Hey if you have dependents and debt then term life insurance is a no brainer.

 But what about later in life?
 If you had term coverage and it expired there is no payout to rely on to pay funeral costs and/or the final tax bill.